Leftium/megakey/README.md

 ### Mega is the Center

-Mega (⌃⌥⌘) is the foundation.
+Mega is the foundation.
 All other modifiers derive from it:

+**macOS:**
 ```
               ❖ Giga (⇧⌃⌥⌘)
                 ↑ +Shift